Teen Therapy

 Lately, your son or daughter seems more irritable, depressed, or anxious

-Your teen is having trouble in school.
-They don’t seem to be getting along with their peers and that’s left you feeling very concerned.
+Trouble in school.
+Your teen doesn’t seem to be getting along with their peers and that’s left you feeling very concerned.

 Common issues that bring teens to counseling: